Photo: Caves in Kunming/China.

 According to statistics from 2017, there are 499 university-based CIs and 61 Confucius Classrooms on six continents, totaling 560 centers devoted to the study of Mandarin and Chinese civilization in 2017, with the cooperation of around 205 Chinese universities, according to scholars D. Lien and L. Miao.

 The Hanban’s goal is to reach 1000 institutes by 2020, according to researcher C.R.
 Hughes.
 Establishing a global-scale network through the promotion of teaching Mandarin and Chinese culture has reinforced China’s position as a world leader.
-Furthermore, since CIs are based in campuses of international universities, Chinese academics have been able to expand their contacts and increase the number of exchange students studying in China thanks to cooperation agreements with higher learning institutes and international research centers through CIs.
+Furthermore, since most of CIs are based in campuses of international universities, Chinese academics have been able to expand their contacts and increase the number of exchange students studying in China thanks to cooperation agreements with higher learning institutes and international research centers through CIs.
 These results have contributed to China becoming a “society of innovation” and enhancing its scientific capabilities.

 Note: *Confucius Classrooms are the junior version of CIs, based in high schools.